Pathway to net zero

 Fleet renewal

 A key component of our climate strategy is replacing older, less fuel-efficient aircraft with new, more efficient ones.
-Largely as a result of flying these more-efficient aircraft, we have improved our fuel efficiency by 10.4% compared with 2013, based on fuel burn per available seat mile.
-That adds up to 2.4 billion gallons of fuel saved and nearly 23 million metric tons of CO2 avoided from 2013 through the end of 2022.
+Largely as a result of flying these more-efficient aircraft, we have improved our fuel efficiency by 9.8% compared with 2013, based on fuel burn per available seat mile, avoiding 22.9 million metric tons of CO2e.

 Working to make hydrogen fuel cell-powered flight a reality